Go to the Nature Institute’s home page

 You might ask, where do these patterns of tool kit proteins A, B, and C come from?
 Good question.
 These patterns are themselves controlled by switches in [the associated] genes A, B, and C, respectively, that integrate inputs from other tool kit proteins acting a bit earlier in the embryo.
 And where do those inputs come from?
 Still earlier-acting inputs.
 I know this is beginning to sound like the old chicken-and-the-egg riddle.
 Ultimately, the beginning of spatial information in the embryo often traces back to asymmetrically distributed molecules deposited in the egg during its production in the ovary that initiate the formation of the two main axes of the embryo … I’m not going to trace these steps — the important point to know is that the throwing of every switch is set up by preceding events, and that a switch, by turning on its gene in a new pattern, in turn sets up the next set of patterns and events in development. (p.
 116)

 Moreover, we do know that his language at this point is misdirected.
 He speaks as if particular switches “control” genes or “dictate” such-and-such an outcome.
 But, as we saw in Chapter 9 (“A Mess of Causes”), such straightforward, machine-like causes are foreign to the life of organisms.
-The endlessly expanding sciences of genetics and epigenetics, as we saw in Chapter 7 (“Epigenetics: A Brief Introduction”) and will see much more fully in Chapter 14, (“How Our Genes Come to Expression”) have shown us that influences flow toward genes from just about every corner of the cell and organism — and they do so as all those corners are themselves caught up in the overall developmental transformation of the whole organism.
+The ever-expanding sciences of genetics and epigenetics have shown us that influences flow toward genes from just about every corner of the cell and organism — and they do so as all those corners are themselves caught up in the overall developmental transformation of the whole organism.
 Contrary to any picture of neat controlling causes, we are forced to understand the entire organism as itself the fundamental, rock-bottom, metamorphosing “cause” of its own development.
-(See also Chapter 10, “What Is the Problem of Form?”)

-Discomfort also arises when we contemplate Carroll’s ever-receding series of “inputs” that, as we look further and further into the past, finally peters out in the vagueness of “asymmetrically distributed molecules” in the earliest stages of an egg’s development.2 Such vagueness at the decisive beginning of the entire developmental process, when all the organism’s still-to-unfold features lie potent in the egg, does not say much for our present understanding of the supposedly “simple rules” that explain the observed complexity and seamless unity of every unique life form.
+Such vagueness at the decisive beginning of the entire developmental process, when all the organism’s still-to-unfold features lie potent in the egg, does not say much for our present understanding of the supposedly “simple rules” that explain the observed complexity and seamless unity of every unique life form.

 Endless transformations most beautiful

 All processes of development and growth are metamorphoses.
-If we were able to view a three-dimensional movie showing the magnified interior of our developing bodies, the significance of the proceedings would be overwhelming.
+If we were able to view a three-dimensional movie showing the magnified interior of our own developing bodies, the significance of the proceedings would be overwhelming.
 We would watch a single zygotic cell reproduce and diversify, yielding eventually a trillion or more cells proceeding along hundreds or thousands of distinct trajectories of differentiation.

-It would almost be as if we were watching a vast menagerie of wildly different, micro-sized organisms, multiplying, writhing, dancing, and contorting themselves in different rhythms and patterns in countless niches or compartments throughout all the tissues and organs of the body.
+It would almost be as if we were watching a vast menagerie of wildly different, single-celled organisms, multiplying, writhing, dancing, and contorting themselves in different rhythms and patterns in countless niches or compartments throughout all the tissues and organs of the body.
 Each of those “organisms” has its own intricate form, changing from cell generation to cell generation, and yet it all happens under the “discipline” of the larger and unfathomably complex, developing form of the whole organism.

 Every organ would have its own distinct story to tell.
 In our developing brains, for example, we would see not only the differentiation of the many unique cellular lineages in that organ, but also the forming of significant functional connections and patterns of interaction as the brain shaped itself (or was shaped) to the form of our cognitive experience and motor activity.
 The lungs would likewise be shaped for and by the air and our eyes for and by the light, just as our bones are shaped for mobile support under the influence of gravity and our habits of movement.